- How are dental policy decisions made and implemented?

 Who is this course for?

 - Anyone with an interest in public health, dental service planning and policy making

 The distance-learning MSc course is equivalent to an on-campus postgraduate level 7 programme based on the UK Qualification and Credit Framework.

 What do students say about the programme?
-Feedback from a postgraduate student
+Feedback from student

 Why study Dental Public Health, Policy and Leadership at Queen Mary?

 QMUL’s new Dental School (Institute of Dentistry) opened its doors to patients and students in 2014 - the first new dental school in the UK to be built in 40 years.
 The £78m new school houses the most modern dental facilities in the UK, following more than a decade of planning and work.
 The new premises provide cutting-edge technology, superb education and research facilities for clinical dentistry and a vastly improved patient experience.

 The Institute of Dentistry carries out internationally recognised research in oral and dental sciences including Dental Public Health.
 It is the top-rated UK Dental School for quality of dental research, as assessed in the 2014 Research Excellence Framework.
 As a research-led institute, it provides a wealth of opportunities for students enrolled in the 12 postgraduate taught programmes, with a combined cohort of c500 students.